The Lower the Fee the Better For Me

 Focus on the skill of the agent first and then focus on the fees and commission and don’t let comparison websites tell you who you should or shouldn’t talk to.
 Comparison websites only have access to specific salespeople that have entered into a blanket agreement to pay them for seller leads.
 They certainly don’t mention or recommend or suggest agents who won’t pay them for their leads… even if those agents are the best in your area!

-If you would like some independent, impartial advice with your sale or advice on identifying the right type of tough agent for you, feel free to contact me for a confidential, obligation free, cost-free, chat… Contact me direct at email@example.com or speak to me personally on1300 886359. read more about what iREC can do for you >
+If you would like some independent, impartial advice with your sale or advice on identifying the right type of tough agent for you, feel free to contact me for a confidential, obligation free, cost-free, chat… Contact me direct at firstname.lastname@example.org or speak to me personally on 1300 886359 or shoot me some details about what you have and i'll tell you who you should be considering read more about what iREC can do for you >